cinnamonflavoredbismuth/CS1400-2-Final/README.md

 ## Contributors
 ---
-+ Ms. LaRose - what they did
++ Ms. LaRose - Debugging
-+ Copilot - what they did
++ Copilot - Debugging and general coding
-+ Documentation of Libraries - what they did
++ Documentation of Libraries - Used to figure out how to use the libraries
-+ The Internet? - what they did
++ Google AI Overview - It helped create the text inputting

 ## Author's Information
 ---